XetalSL/PMenu/README.md

 ### `SetMenuGroup(string group, string header, list options)`

-Registers (or overwrites) a **shared** menu group, visible to every user unless a user specific override has been declared.
+Registers (or updates) a **shared** menu group, visible to every user unless a user specific override has been declared.

 - `group` — the group's identifier.
 Use `"ROOT"` for the top-level menu.
 - `header` — the text shown at the top of the `llDialog` for this group.